arnaudeveloper/msp430-HM10/README.md

   1. Be sure that the other device are in slave role

-     If the module is in master role it cuoldn't be possible to estalish connection with this module.
+     If the module is in master role it couldn't be possible to estalish connection with this module.
 By default the module return to slave role after send data.

   2. Be sure that you are trying to connect to another HM-10 module

      Theoretically it could be possible to connect with differents Bluetooth modules of that HM-10, but it has not been studied in this work and is out of the scope.